Missing large

 Recent Comments

-1. over 14 years ago on On A Claire Day
+1. almost 15 years ago on On A Claire Day

 And from people of good will: Thank you.

-2. over 14 years ago on On A Claire Day
+2. almost 15 years ago on On A Claire Day

-3. over 14 years ago on On A Claire Day
+3. almost 15 years ago on On A Claire Day

 No matter how the comic strip writers choose to handle such a desperate fictional situation (lost job, lost appartment, or any other tribulation), you should tell anybody in such a despondent situation in real life not to let go.

-4. over 14 years ago on On A Claire Day
+4. almost 15 years ago on On A Claire Day

-5. over 14 years ago on On A Claire Day
+5. about 15 years ago on On A Claire Day

-6. over 14 years ago on On A Claire Day
+6. about 15 years ago on On A Claire Day

-7. over 14 years ago on On A Claire Day
+7. about 15 years ago on On A Claire Day

-8. over 14 years ago on On A Claire Day
+8. about 15 years ago on On A Claire Day

 Those people might be findable, if you had good intentions.
 If you did find them, however, you might be disappointed to discover that they are quite ordinary, imperfect folk, not much different from anyone else, really, and perhaps not nearly as romantic or ideal as the fantasy people.

-9. almost 15 years ago on On A Claire Day
+9. about 15 years ago on On A Claire Day

 Surely someone has though of starting an online store where customers could design and purchase their own daily e-newspaper subscriptions?